 5. Movement of Holes of Electrical Charge in Semiconductors

 When an electron leaves its original position and moves to the conduction band, it creates a void or an empty site in its initial position.
 This empty site is known as the hole and is positively charged.
 When an electron moves in a direction, the hole appears to be moving in the opposite direction.
 This movement of the electrons and holes is random in nature and denotes the Brownian motion.

 6. Diffusion of Pollutants in the Air

-The pollutants, gas molecules, dust motes, and other particles contained in the air exhibit the Brownian motion in one of the best possible manner.
-In this case, the air acts as the fluid and the particles moving in it undergo energy transfer due to the continuous collision of the particles.
+The pollutants, gas molecules, dust motes, and other particles contained in the air exhibit the Brownian motion in one of the best possible manners.
+In this case, the air acts as the fluid, and the particles moving in it undergo energy transfer due to the continuous collision of the particles.

 7. Plasma Particles in the Cell

 Plasma particles present in a cell tend to undergo a number of chemical reactions including the collision between the charged and neutral particles, the elastic collision, inelastic collision, electron-ion collision, etc. This collision of the particles causes a transfer of energy and a change in momentum.
 The particles, therefore, exhibit Brownian motion.

 8. Motion of Electrons in a Conductor

 The motion of electrons in a conductor is purely random in nature as the electrons do not follow a strict path to move from one location to the other.
 This haphazard movement of the charged particles is yet another example of the Brownian motion.
 The Brownian movement exhibited by the electrons dies out when a potential is applied across the conductor.
 In such a case, the electrons get aligned and move in a single direction that is from lower potential to higher potential.